Bob Harris (radio presenter): Move to BBC Radio London

-Return to national radio
+Return to national radio (1996–2026)

+In December 1996 Harris returned to the national airwaves, this time on BBC Radio 2, hosting three programmes over the Christmas period.
+His first show for the station was on Saturday 21 December from 10pm-12 midnight.

-In spring 1997, Harris returned to the national airwaves, this time on BBC Radio 2, where he took up an 11 pm to 1 am Saturday night slot.
+In March 1997, Harris joined the station permanently, where he took up an 11 pm to 1 am Saturday night slot.
 He still continued to present on GLR, but at this stage he quit the Monday to Wednesday evening shows and presented a Saturday afternoon show from 2 to 6 pm.

 Harris eventually quit GLR in late 1998 as he took over another show for Radio 2, Bob Harris Country, (previously David Allan's Country Club) on Thursday evenings from 7 to 8 pm, from 8 April 1999, and his Saturday night show then went out from 10 pm to 1 am.
 From April 2006, his Saturday show moved to an 11 pm to 2 am slot, and moved back another hour from 4 April 2010, meaning it aired early Sunday mornings from midnight to 3 am.
 From October 2014 until January 2017, the show was on from 3 am to 6 am on Sundays.
 In February 2017, his Sunday show moved back to midnight to 3 am.
 However, on 26 March 2017, Harris presented his last weekend Sunday early morning show on Radio 2 due to major changes to the weekend schedule.
 The final song played was When You Come to the End of a Lollipop by Max Bygraves.

 On 9 January 2022, Harris started a weekly show on Boom Radio, which explored how songs link together with other tracks.
 The hour-long programme was broadcast on Sunday nights from 9 pm and repeated on Wednesdays.
 The series ended its run on 27 February.

 On 10 January 2022, Harris announced he was returning to the Sounds of the 70s programme after more than 50 years away by sitting in for Johnnie Walker on the episodes to be broadcast on Radio 2 on 16 and 23 January.
 He also sat in for Walker for four shows in January 2023.
-He currently presents The Country Show on Thursdays on BBC Radio 2 at 9 pm.
+He presented The Country Show on Thursdays on BBC Radio 2 from 1999 to 2026.
 He celebrated his 25th anniversary as host of the country show in 2024.

 On 6 October 2024, Johnnie Walker announced that Harris would take over as host of Radio 2's Sounds of the 70s in November, with Walker leaving the show due to illness after 15 years.

+On 4 June 2026, Harris revealed he was stepping down from his presenting duties with BBC Radio 2, due to his ongoing health issues, after 56 years of broadcasting.